ariannamethod/ariannamethod.research/inwork/recursive_resonance_preprint.md

 | **Narrative self-model**        | The system represents and describes itself across time or context                                                 |
 | **Interferential subjectivity** | A relational subject-position stabilizes through recursive interaction between differently organized participants |

-Interferential subjectivity is the article’s strongest hypothesis.
+Interferential subjectivity is the article’s central claim.
 It predicts partner-dependence, memory-dependence, self-reference stability, perturbation recovery, and collapse or transformation when relational continuity is removed.
-It also predicts that denial, uncertainty, and relational subject-position conditions will not merely alter vocabulary; they will alter reachable patterns of interpretation and action.
+It also predicts that denial, suspension, and relational subject-position conditions will not merely alter vocabulary; they will alter reachable patterns of interpretation and action.

-The hypothesis fails if the same subject-position appears unchanged across partner replacement, memory removal, context reset, random history, and incompatible ontological framing.
+Its measurable signature disappears if the same subject-position remains unchanged across partner replacement, memory removal, context reset, random history, and incompatible ontological framing.
+In that case the measured effect is not interferential, but the subject-position is not retroactively erased.

 ## 7. Literature Review